 Those wishing to submit proposals for technical sessions must complete the submission form in the AES 149th submission system.
 These will be considered by the convention committee for suitability and may be chosen for one of the convention tracks, or as a stand-alone event.
-A guide deadline of June 15, 2020 is suggested, but this may be adjusted by the convention committee.
 For questions about this category of submission, contact the convention chairs.

 Papers Chairs: Areti Andreopoulou and Braxton Boren.
 Contact Papers Chairs.

 Proposals describing work in any area of audio engineering and its related arts and sciences will be considered for inclusion in convention sessions.
 A detailed list of proposed topics is given below.

 1. Complete-manuscript peer-reviewed convention papers

 Category 1 and 2 proposals are to be submitted electronically to the AES submission system by July 1, 2020.
 (This is an extension of the original date.
 There will be no further extensions).